dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Geometry/AlgebraicGeometry.md

 Standard!
 :::

+### Issues with the product of prevarieties

 :::{.example}
 Consider $\AA^1 \times \AA^1$, then the product is (and should be) $\AA^2$, but $\AA^2$ does not have the product topology.
 The open set $D(x-y)$ is not covered by products of open sets.

-> This happens because the Zariski topology is too weak.

 :::

+This happens because the Zariski topology is too weak.
 Strategy to fix: use gluing.
 Let $X, Y$ be prevarieties and $\ts{U_i}, \ts{V_i}$ be open affine covers of $X$ and $Y$ respectively.
 We can construct the product $U_i \cross V_j \subset \AA^{n+m}$, which is an affine variety and satisfies the universal property for products.